-Based in Lancaster, England, I photograph people on location throughout the world and animals in the studio.
+Based in Lancaster, England, I photograph people in the wild and animals in the studio.
 I also write for DIYPhotography.net.

 I’d never planned to become a photographer when I was a kid.
 I was supposed to be a MotoGP racer or a superhero, or something.
 But, as sure as I’ll now never become that MotoGP racer (I’m still holding out on the whole “superhero” thing), life throws us the occasional but inevitable curveball, sending us off in a different direction.